-understand the more generous tax preferences of HSAs compared to 401(k)s.
+Yet HSAs have more complex features than other health insurance products.
+Consumers may be unaware that HSA balances carry forward, or they may not understand the more generous tax preferences of HSAs compared to 401(k)s.
 As a result, consumers may not view the account as a savings vehicle, but rather as a way to offset their current deductible.
 Such behavior could undermine the incentives of these contracts to reduce spending.
-Given evidence that many people have limited understanding of the financial dimensions of health insurance plans (Loewenstein et al. 2013; Handel and Kolstad 2015) and make errors in insurance choices (Abaluck and Gruber 2016; Ericson and Sydnor 2017; Bhargava, Loewenstein and Sydnor 2017; Chandra, Handel and Schwartzstein 2019), how consumers perceive the features of HSAs will affect how the contracts work in practice.
-Thirty percent of U.S. workers are now enrolled in these plans (Claxton et al. 2019), but research on HSAs remains limited.
+Given evidence that many people have limited understanding of the financial dimensions of health insurance plans (Loewenstein et al. 2013; Handel and Kolstad 2015) and make errors in insurance choices (Abaluck and Gruber 2016; Ericson and Sydnor 2017; Bhargava, Loewenstein, and Sydnor 2017; Chandra, Handel, and Schwartzstein 2019), how consumers perceive the features of HSAs will affect how the contracts work in practice.
+Thirty percent of US workers are now enrolled in these plans (Claxton et al. 2019), but research on HSAs remains limited.

-In this paper, I test whether consumers use their HSA as self-insurance over the life-cycle.
+In this paper, I test whether consumers use their HSAs as self-insurance over the life cycle.
 Answering this question is challenging for several reasons.
 First, one must observe consumer saving decisions in response to an exogenous increase in HSA funds.
 Second, the motives that influence how consumers treat HSAs must be distinguished from risk preferences and time preferences, which also influence insurance and saving choices.
 Finally, understanding the welfare implications of these accounts requires taking a stand on the optimality of saving decisions, which is generally difficult because many life-cycle factors are unobserved by the econometrician.

-I examine this question by studying choices of employees at a large U.S. employer that fully replaced its traditional, low-deductible health insurance offerings with a menu of HDHPs and HSAs for its workers.
+I examine this question by studying choices of employees at a large US employer that fully replaced its traditional, low-deductible health insurance offerings with a menu of HDHPs and HSAs for its workers.
 I combine detailed panel-level data and variation in the employer's benefit design to overcome these empirical challenges.
-The data includes employee and employer contributions to the HSA and 401(k), insurance deductible choices, medical and pharmacy claims, demographics, and information on salary and job characteristics.
+The data include employee and employer contributions to the HSA and 401(k), insurance deductible choices, medical and pharmacy claims, demographics, and information on salary and job characteristics.
 I exploit variation in the firm's HSA matching rates by salary level to identify the marginal propensity to consume (MPC) from HSA funds using a regression discontinuity design.
 Employees earning less than \$50,000 annually receive a larger employer contribution than employees earning over \$50,000, creating a sharp discontinuity in HSA balances at this salary cutoff.
-The MPC is calculated as the ratio of the change in HSA withdrawals to the change in total HSA contributions, using the match discontinuity to instrument for total contributions.1
+The MPC is calculated as the ratio of the change in HSA withdrawals to the change in total HSA contributions, using the match discontinuity to instrument for total contributions.

-One notable aspect of the firm is that it is a large U.S. health insurer.
+One notable aspect of the firm is that it is a large US health insurer.
 It is reasonable to believe its employees likely possess a relatively high degree of health insurance literacy as a result.
-The setting may therefore offer a bestcase scenario to assess how informed consumers make choices in complex health insurance contracts.
+The setting may therefore offer a best-case scenario to assess how informed consumers make choices in complex health insurance contracts.